 1 – Export Trade

-Quite like its import counterpart, export trade is a type of international trade which relies on selling locally manufactured goods and services to foreign countries.
+Quite like its import counterpart, export trade is a type of international trade that relies on selling locally manufactured goods and services to foreign countries.
 In theory, it is considered to be just the opposite of import trade.

 For example, India exports inorganic chemicals, oilseeds, raw ores, iron and steel, plastics, and dairy products to a country like China.
 In return, China exports electrical equipment, organic chemicals, silk, mineral fuels, and fertilizers to India.
 These goods are exchanged between both countries so that they can make the most of their respective production capacities.